kobol-io/blog/_posts/2020-10-27-helios64-software-issue.markdown

 ## Prevent BSP update

-After kernel 5.8.14 running (either by downgrading or use older image), we need to frezee/hold the BSP package so it will not be updated in future.
-We can use *armbian-config* for this purpose.
+After kernel 5.8.14 running (either by downgrading or use older image), you need to frezee/hold the BSP package so it will not be updated in future.
+You can use *armbian-config* for this purpose.

 ```
 sudo armbian-config